Magazine | Founder interview: Max Marchione, co-founder and CEO of Superpower

 If you could recommend only one supplement for a longer, healthier life, which would it be, and what makes it indispensable?

-I'm going to cheat and say this multi-vitamin because it solves for methylation (b vitamins), mineral depletion, antioxidants, vitamin D/K, etc. > Adapt Naturals
+I'm going to cheat and say this multi-vitamin because it solves for methylation (b vitamins), mineral depletion, antioxidants, vitamin D/K, etc. I personally use Adapt Naturals.

 How old can we potentially become at maximum?